ansible/molecule/docs/getting-started.md

   uses [galaxy development guide] by default to resolve your role dependencies.
 - The [driver](configuration.md#driver) provider.
 Molecule uses
-  [Docker](https://docs.docker.com/) by default.
+  the [Delegated](configuration.md#delegated) driver by default.
   Molecule uses the driver to delegate the task of creating instances.
 - The [platforms](configuration.md#platforms) definitions.
 Molecule
   relies on this to know which instances to create, name and to which group each instance belongs.
 If you need to test your role against